appspector/android-sdk/README.md

 only you can decrypt it.
 Due to security reasons encrypted sessions are only available in [desktop application](https://appspector.com/download/?utm_source=android_readme).

-To use encryption you must select the 'Enable End-To-End encryption' option during the registration of your app using [desktop application](https://appspector.com/download/?utm_source=android_readme) (previously registered application can't be updated to support encryption).
+To use encryption you must select the `Enable End-To-End encryption` option during the registration of your app using [desktop application](https://appspector.com/download/?utm_source=android_readme) (previously registered application can't be updated to support encryption).